dtaht/blog-cerowrt/content/post/net_neutrality_isps.md

 PLEASE: In your next RFP for equipment you intend to supply, specify [RFC8290](https://tools.ietf.org/html/rfc8290).
 Feel free to try something lighter weight, like [SFQ](https://pdfs.semanticscholar.org/c577/0612bfaa1dff4daf2b0cfe56b79627dddc9c.pdf), or [RFC8033](https://tools.ietf.org/html/rfc8290).
 Reduce your buffering in your head-ends to something sane.
 In your bandwidth shapers, try [cake](https://arxiv.org/abs/1804.07617).
-Get something like [BQL](https://www.coverfire.com/articles/queueing-in-the-linux-network-stack/) into your ring buffers, particulary on slower speed devices like DSL.
+Get something like [BQL](https://www.coverfire.com/articles/queueing-in-the-linux-network-stack/) into your ring buffers, particularly on slower speed devices like DSL.
 In your wifi gear, see [Ending the Anomaly](https://www.usenix.org/system/files/conference/atc17/atc17-hoiland-jorgensen.pdf), and specify something like that.

 Many third party manufacturers have already adopted many of the network buffer management techniques created by the bufferbloat projects.
 All you need to do is ship them by default.